 - FERPA: Because of Federal privacy laws, including the Family Educational Rights and Privacy Act, your instructor and staff members at SC4 are unable to discuss anything related to your grade, performance in class, or any other issues with anyone other than you.

-- Class Cancellation: The college has established a phone number (810-989-5770) that students can call to find out about class cancellations and faculty absences.
-Class cancellations are also posted on the SC4 portal online daily.
+- Class Cancellation: Class cancellations are posted on the SC4 portal online daily.